‘We finally get to see the Wild Boars’ faces,’ says mission chief after 4 boys rescued from Thai cave

 WATCH: What the boys and the divers have to go through to make their way out of Tham Luang cave complex

 More than 90 divers participated in the Sunday evacuation.
-About 50 of them came from different countries across the world and the rest are Thai.
+About 50 of them came from different countries around the world and the rest are Thai.

-The rescue operation began at 10am local time and was expected to bring out the first child at 9pm.
-By 5.40 pm, however, the first boy managed to leave the caves, followed by three more between 5.50 pm and 7.50 pm.
-It only took about two minutes for the rescue vehicles to deliver them to helicopters which later flew them to the city centre.
+The rescue operation began at 10am local time with the first child expected to emerge at 9pm.
+By 5.40pm, however, the first boy managed to leave the caves, followed by three more between 5.50pm and 7.50pm.
+It took about two minutes for the rescue vehicles to transport them to helicopters which later flew them to the city centre.

 “Our operation today is more successful than what we’ve hoped for,” he added.

-The rescue operation is currently on hold due to depleted oxygen levels.
-Preparation for the next evacuation is set to begin soon.
-According to Narongsak, all the air tanks installed along the evacuation route have been used up and need replacing.
+The rescue operation has been put on hold as all the air tanks installed along the evacuation route have been used up and need replacing, according to Narongsak.

 READ: The first leg of the rescue operation, as it happened

-The next round of rescue is expected to begin in no fewer than 20 hours if the weather condition, water levels and the remaining survivors’ physical as well as mental health are stable.
+The next round of rescue is expected to begin no earlier than 5pm on Monday if the weather condition, water levels and the remaining survivors’ physical as well as mental health are stable.

 Previously, rescuers mulled over a few options to get the group out of the cave - including waiting out the monsoon, which could take months.
 Other options included escaping through a "chimney" that could lead upwards and into fresh air.